 If a failure to meet the accepted standard of care during your pregnancy, delivery, and postnatal care contributed to your child’s birth injury, an attorney can help you receive the financial costs you are entitled to.
 Your recoverable damages could include current and future medical expenses and additional non-economic and punitive damages.

-Call the Birth Injury Lawyers Group at 1-800-222-9529 to schedule a free consultation.
+Call our cerebral palsy lawyer to schedule a free consultation.
 Your lawyer can help gather the medical records and expert reviews you need to prove your case.
 Your birth injury lawyer can also assist you in holding the right persons liable for your child’s injuries and determining the guidelines and statutes of limitations in your state.

 For a free legal consultation with Hemiplegic Cerebral Palsy lawyer, call 1-800-222-9529